flanakin/cost-management-powerbi/README.md

 ## FOCUS

 The **FOCUS report** provides an example of the [FinOps Open Cost and Usage Specification (FOCUS)](https://focus.finops.org) for Azure cost details.
-The report merges actual (billed) and amortized cost details into a single normalized dataset aligned to the FOCUS schema.
+The report merges billed (actual) and amortized cost details into a single normalized dataset aligned to the FOCUS schema.

-This report comes with sample data.
+This report comes with sample data to demonstrate the FOCUS schema and collect feedback.
 You can explore this dataset without connecting to your own account.
 I encourage anyone who works with cloud cost and usage data to check it out and share feedback about the schema to help improve it for everyone.
 To learn more about how to contribute to FOCUS, visit [focus.finops.org](https://focus.finops.org).

-> ℹ️ _This report works with both Enterprise Agreement billing accounts and Microsoft Customer Agreement billing profiles._

 ![Screenshot of the raw data page in the FOCUS sample report](https://github.com/flanakin/cost-management-powerbi/assets/399533/fb48a5b0-5353-4d0c-aad1-458845f702ef)